2022-23 Curriculum Guide

 - Demonstrate high academic achievement in course work.

 Counselors meet with students to discuss course selections/requests in February or March.
-(A copy of course selections/requests are given to students and should be brought home for a parent’s signature and returned with any changes.)
+A copy of course selections/requests are given to students and should be brought home for a parent’s to review.
+Counselors should be contacted if there are questions or changes.

 Course selections/requests are mailed home with final report card.
 Changes can be made up until mid July.
 No course changes can be made after that date.